 You can also explore to the left and the right of the hillock.
 I’m quite risk adverse and wouldn’t have got as close to the water or the falls that some people we saw did.
 I have no idea how deep the water is, but one crack in the ice and you could be in, so please exercise caution.

 Simply retrace your steps to call it a day.
-If you’ve done this hike in summer, I’d highly recommend returning to do the Wapta Falls hike in winter.
-I know I’d now like to see the falls in summer.
+If you’ve done this hike in summer, I’d highly recommend returning to do the Wapta Falls hike or snowshoe in winter.
+I’d now like to see the falls in summer.

 From the turnoff to Field, drive 24.4 km west.
 After crossing the Kicking Horse River, look for a turnoff on the south side of the highway.
 There is NO signage for Wapta Falls when you drive west.
 After you turn in, it’s about a 2.0 km drive to the parking lot on a gravel road when there isn’t snow.
 Once the snow arrives park in the small lot right just off the Trans-Canada Highway.